 Yes, you can get married in our very own Kranji Countryside.
-You’re more likely to see a monkey than a white horse, but that’s part of the charm of the tropics.
+You’re more likely to see a monkey than a white horse, but that’s part of the charm of the tropics, right?

 Gardenasia has several venues that can be rented for weddings.
 For instance, their Kranji Loft venue, which can accommodate up to 500 people, consists of a canopy surrounded by greenery.

 Venue cost: Prices upon request

 Since we’re on the subject of holding weddings in nature, you should know that organising a wedding on Pulau Ubin is technically possible — this couple pulled off an Ubin wedding earlier this year.

-However, you’ll have to be prepared to DIY a lot, such a by liaising with Ubin residents and arranging for your own seating, catering and so on.
+However, you’ll have to be prepared to DIY a lot, such as liaising with Ubin residents and arranging for your own seating, catering and so on.
 Still, this is a great budget option if you’re prepared to have a small indie wedding without any of the atas trappings of more traditional nuptials.